ernestas-poskus/out13/content/paper/the-interaction-of-buffer-size-and-tcp-protocol-handling.md

 description = "Take away from scientific papers, discussion & summary" tags = [
   "paper",
-  "learning",
-  "research",
-  "review",
-  "scientific",
 ]

 +++

 ### Abstract

 Miercom was engaged by Cisco Systems to conduct independent testing of two vendors’ top of the line, data-center switch-routers, including the Cisco Nexus 92160YC-X and Nexus 9272Q switches and the Arista 7280SE-72 switch.

 #### TCP Congestion Control versus System Buffer Management